Mike Conway: Karting to F3

 Conway began racing in karting at the age of eight at Rye House in Hertfordshire.
 After that, he went on to be the Formula A British Karting Champion, then raced in Formula Ford with Van Diemen.
 He was the Formula Renault UK Champion in 2004 and then entered the British F3 International Series in 2005, with the same Fortec Motorsport team with which he had competed in Formula Renault UK.

-In British F3, he was the highest placed rookie and finished 3rd behind Alvaro Parente and Charlie Kimball, as well as managing 13th in the BP Ultimate Masters at Zandvoort, having started sixteenth.
-At the Macau Grand Prix, Conway ended up fourth in both the qualifying and the qualifying race around the Circuito da Guia, before a problematic Grand Prix saw him retire with engine failure, but classified fourteenth.
+In British F3, Conway was the highest placed rookie and finished third behind Alvaro Parente and Charlie Kimball, as well as managing 13th in the BP Ultimate Masters at Zandvoort, having started 16th.
+At the Macau Grand Prix, Conway ended up fourth in both the qualifying and the qualifying race around the Circuito da Guia, before a problematic Grand Prix saw him retire with engine failure, but classified 14th.

-Following that success he was signed by 2MB Sports Management run by former Grand Prix drivers Martin Brundle and Mark Blundell, and signed for the Räikkönen Robertson Racing team, owned by then McLaren driver Kimi Räikkönen and his race-manager Steve Robertson.
+Following that success, Conway was signed by 2MB Sports Management run by former Grand Prix drivers Martin Brundle and Mark Blundell, and signed for the Räikkönen Robertson Racing team, owned by then McLaren driver Kimi Räikkönen and his race-manager Steve Robertson.
 In the 2006 season, Conway dominated the British F3 International Series, and clinched the title with three races remaining, as well as finishing first of the British F3 drivers in Race Two of the prestigious Pau Grand Prix, in France, a round of the British F3 International Series for 2006 - Romain Grosjean won the race.
-While at the Macau Grand Prix, after qualifying eleventh, he finished seventh in the qualifying race, before becoming the first British driver to win the Grand Prix since Darren Manning in 1999.
+While at the Macau Grand Prix, after qualifying 11th, he finished seventh in the qualifying race, before becoming the first British driver to win the Grand Prix since Darren Manning in 1999.